GSA/service-delivery/README.md

 # GSA Service Delivery

-The General Services Administration's ([GSA](https://www.gsa.gov/)) Office of the Deputy Administrator established a new GSA Service Delivery team.
-This cross-functional team of technical experts' mission is to evolve and expand digital service delivery capabilities across GSA to improve end-user experiences.
+The General Services Administration's ([GSA](https://www.gsa.gov/)) Service Delivery team is within the Office of the Chief Technology Officer.
+We partner with GSA teams to:

+- **Deliver value to our users.** Align projects around users’ needs to make GSA offerings better.
+- **Build organizational capacity.** Coach and empower GSA partners with the skills they need to continue the work into the future.
+- **Shape GSA practices.** Discover barriers for GSA teams trying to deliver to users and make improvements to GSA processes.

+## About us

+###Our mission
+Deliver digital services focused on user needs.

+###Who we are
+We’re a cross-functional team of product managers, designers, engineers, and acquisition professionals.
+We’re also parents, photographers, search-and-rescuers, immigrants, hikers, gardeners, and foodies.

+###What we do
-The GSA Service Delivery team will pair with GSA programs to expand digital service capabilities and delivery of digital service to end-users.
-We will advocate for modern software development best practices – such as iterative development, product management, user-centered design, and acquisition strategies to support this work.
+We make digital experiences better for the people who use them.
+We help GSA teams deliver solutions that are simple, effective, and accessible.
+We listen, collaborate, and learn.
+We coach and model modern software development best practices – such as iterative development, product management, user-centered design, and acquisition strategies to de-risk our work and deliver the right solutions.

+###Our values
+- **Start small.** We work iteratively and incrementally—proving out concepts and ideas and providing value quickly rather than all at once.
+- **Show what’s possible.** We’re courageous.
+We take risks, try new things, and learn from our approaches to deliver solutions that are easy to use and maintain.
+- **Meet people where they are.** Whether it’s our users or our GSA partners, we start by understanding their motivations, goals, and pain points and centering our work around their needs.

-## Our team
+### Our team
 |  | Name | Role |
 | --- | --- | --- |
 | <img src="https://user-images.githubusercontent.com/6501138/192803737-7368d567-d720-411c-b49c-5acbcddd118c.png" alt="picture of Vicki McFadden" width="100" height="100"> | Vicki McFadden | Product Manager |